DM-Berger/kappa/notes/notes.md

 swap, 10 subjects that were *correctly* not recommended for screening last time are now recommended for screening, and, because of the a-c swap, the 10 subjects that were incorrectly *not* recommended for screening do correctly get recommended for screening this time.
-Except, now, with just one model update, the model has recommended the entire population for screening!
+With just one model update, the model has recommended the entire population for screening!
+And this pathological behaviour is essentially invisible with aggregate performance metrics.

-Now, imagine each model update, when re-applied to these *same* subjects, cycles which of the subjects contribute to each of the "10" entries a-d in the confusion matrix.

- (i.e. , but which makes errors
-on a completely different subset of samples with each model update.
-If

-## Related Work

-- model drift [@lacsonMachineLearningModel2022;
-  @nelsonEvaluatingModelDrift2015; @roffeDetectingModelDrift2021] and model
-  updating [@moonsRiskPredictionModels2012a;
-  @davisCalibrationDriftRegression2018; @davisCalibrationDriftRegression2017;
-  @minneEffectChangesTime2012]
-- robustness research, including adversarial robustness
-- bootstrapped error estimates
-- model churn and prediction difference
+There are a number of important points to observe from this example:

+1. the pathological model behaviour arises in a repeated / iterated context
+2. the pathological behaviour requires a notion of persistent *individuality* and *identifiability* of  the samples involved
+   - if prediction is done using a metric or set of features which does not uniquely identify an individual, it is unclear if the above problem is a concern
+3. the pathological behaviour is invisible from gross / aggregate metrics (accuracy F1 score, etc.)
+4. the pathological behaviour also cannot be detected by comparing the distributions of the class predictions across repetitions (the confusion matrix is unaltered)

 # Reproducibility Metrics